tienbku/kw-tool/README.md

 * Run on the root of the project: `docker-compose up -d`
 * Go to the browser and open `http://localhost:8080`

+## To update to the latest version

+* Do a git pull of the latest code
+* Run `docker compose up -d --build` to rebuild
+* Go to the browser and open `http://localhost:8080`

+## Bug reports or feature requests

+To report a bug or request a feature, please open an issue on [GitHub](https://github.com/PabloRosales/keyword-tool)

 ## License

 See [LICENSE](LICENSE).